 Know your market and give your customers the most in-demand coffee shop trends.
 This year there's a surge in focusing on social issues, involving younger generations, and moving past limiting coffee to a cup.
-Use these trends to grab the attention of your customers and outperform the heavyweight competition.
+If you're thinking on how to open a coffee shop and outperform the heavyweight competition, make sure you take the major trends into account.

 Targeting younger audiences